 Too many to count.
-Montague Street is lined with restaurants: American, Italian, Chinese, Japanese, Indian, French, Polish – try them all.
+Montague Street is lined with restaurants: American, Italian, Chinese, Japanese, Indian, French- try them all.
 Two local favorites are on Henry Street: Henry’s End serves excellent meats, fish and fowl; Noodle Pudding is a delightful, no-tomato-sauce Italian place.

-Popular recent additions to the neighborhood include Jack the Horse Tavern, just north on Hicks and Cranberry, Bevacco and Brooklyn Heights Wine Bar, both on Henry and Cranberry.
-Iron Chef Houseon Clark Street just east of Henry seems to always have a full house enjoying is renowned Sushi selections.
+Popular recent additions to the neighborhood include the Indian restaurant Mint Heights, near Bevacco and Brooklyn Heights Wine Bar, all on Henry and Cranberry.
+Iron Chef House on Clark Street just east of Henry seems to always have a full house enjoying is renowned Sushi selections.

 Almost under the Brooklyn Bridge, at Old Fulton and Water Streets, is the famous River Cafe, and on the Fulton Ferry Landing itself, the Brooklyn Ice Cream Factory.
-Across the street is Pete’s Downtown, a traditional Italian restaurant, and farther up the block is Grimaldi’s pizzeria, formerly called Patsy’s until the other Patsy’s complained.
+Across the street is Shake Shack, and farther up the block are Juliana’s and Grimaldi’s pizzeria, formerly called Patsy’s until the other Patsy’s complained.
 New restaurants and shops are opening with some regularity along this strip and all over Dumbo, so it pays to explore.

-Also here are Bargemusic on a barge to the left of the River Cafe, and St. Ann’s Warehouseperformance space a block or so along Water Street, opposite the main entrance to Empire Fulton State Park.
+Also here are Bargemusic on a barge to the left of the River Cafe, and St. Ann’s Warehouse performance space a block or so along Water Street, opposite the main entrance to Empire Fulton State Park.
 (Turn right out the door, turn left on Pineapple to Columbia Heights, turn right on Columbia Heights and follow it down the steep hill off the Heights to Old Fulton Street.
-The River Cafe is ahead on the left, Pete’s is across the street on the corner.)
+The River Cafe is ahead on the left.)

 In the opposite direction, Atlantic Avenue has many good places to eat and is known for its array of Middle Eastern restaurants and shops.
 Just east of Court Street (a ten to fifteen minute walk) is Smith Street, with a diverse mix of restaurants-Italian, Peruvian, French, Thai, seafood, fusion-as well as bars and coffee shops.